Col. Mike Randerson Scholarship

 - If currently serving, a statement of service signed by the commander for active duty, Guard and Reserves members.

-- An essay of up to 500 words written by the student describing his or her personal circumstances and how education is, has, or is expected to make a difference in his/her life.
+- An essay of up to 500 words written by the student.
+The essay should describe the student's personal circumstances and how education will make a difference in his/her life.

 - Two references as outlined in Section III of the application form.